jdomizz/penciil/README.md

 - `build`: builds the app and outputs it in the `build` directory
 - `preview`: serves the `build` directory for localhost requests

+## Issues

+- [ ] Animation error occurring on wide and narrow screens

 ## License

 Distributed under the MIT License.